Video Frame Rate and the Importance in Audio Post-Production

 Frame rate discrepancies can occur at any stage of the production process, causing frustration and delays.
 Imagine you’re currently in the audio post-production phase and have diligently used the appropriate frame rate throughout your session.
 Imagine this scenario: you’ve put in hours of effort, meticulously crafting the perfect mix, only to find out later that there’s an issue with the audio being out of sync.
 It can be incredibly frustrating and confusing to understand how this could have happened.

 Here is a real-life scenario that happened in the film industry.
-A production company sent their film to another studio for color grading.
+A production company sent its film to another studio for color grading.
 Once the audio post-production was finished, they imported the color-graded video back into their system.
 To their dismay, they discovered that the audio was out of sync with the visuals!
 How could this happen?
-It turns out, that even though both the video and audio sessions had matching frame rates, there must have been an unexpected issue during the transfer process.
+It turns out that even though both the video and audio sessions had matching frame rates, there must have been an unexpected issue during the transfer process.

 Why is picture lock for audio post-production important?